 Your health is the first priority.
 Any decision to stop or start a medication should be made in consultation with your medical provider.

 In some situations, an athlete may have an illnesses or condition that requires the use of substances or methods listed on the World Anti-Doping Agency’s Prohibited List.
 A Therapeutic Use Exemption (TUE) provides permission for an athlete to have a prohibited substance in their body at the time of a drug test.

 The process for obtaining a TUE is thorough and balances the need to allow athletes access to critical medication while upholding clean athletes’ rights to compete on a level playing field.
-In some cases, the TUE requirements are different for national-level athletes vs. non-national level athletes.
+In some cases, the TUE requirements are different for international, national, recreational, or non-competitive athletes.

 Athletes interested in obtaining a TUE should visit the Therapeutic Use Exemption page, where they can determine if they need a TUE by completing the TUE Pre-Check Form, begin the application process, and find answers to the most frequently asked TUE questions.